jaredsmurray/bcf/README.md

 CPC+: Vinyetts

-CPC+: Cores Max of number available minus 1 or one, CPC+: Get rid of y2
+[Done] CPC+: Cores Max of number available minus 1 or one, CPC+: Get rid of y2
 CPC+: Get rid of di.w
 CPC+: Get rid of unnessisary logging